Michel-p16/PDS-Project/docs/source/single_select_implementation.rst

 ---

-Conclusion
+Notes
 ----------
-Since every of our group members implemented a diffrent model, you can see that the training arguments for the diffrent models may vary a little especially when it comes to training epochs and batchsize.
-In the next section you can see how the models were implemented to predict MULTI_SELECT questions.
+Since every of our group members implemented a diffrent model, you can see that the training arguments for the diffrent models may vary a little, especially when it comes to training epochs and batchsize.